DanRyba253/zig-scan/README.md

 * unlike functions in libc, functions provided in this package do not return the number of successfully parsed arguments.

 * unlike functions in libc, The "fmt" parameter to any of the functions provided here has to be comptime-known.

+* for more examples of use check out src/zig-scan.zig test suite.

 ## Version History